-- SACHS Counties: Mobile Applications List (May 2018)

-The Southern Area Consortium of Human Services (SACHS)

-This report is a compilation of mobile applications reported by SACHS counties including: Imperial, Los Angeles DCFS and DPSS, Orange, Riverside, Santa Barbara, San Bernardino, and Ventura.
+- SACHS Counties: Mobile Applications List (May 2018) Academy for Professional Excellence-Southern Area Consortium of Human Services (SACHS) This report is a compilation of mobile applications reported by SACHS counties including: Imperial, Los Angeles DCFS and DPSS, Orange, Riverside, Santa Barbara, San Bernardino, and Ventura.
 Mobile applications listed in this report are intended to be utilized on a phone or a tablet, across different departments and user groups in health and human services.
-The report also includes mobile applications that have gained popularity in health and human services in other jurisdictions. - Social Media for Child Welfare Agencies Child Welfare Information Gateway (service of the Children's Bureau, Administration for Children and Families, U.S. Department of Health and Human Services) The resources help administrators, program managers, supervisors, and frontline workers address the benefits, challenges, and strategies for leveraging social media in child welfare.
-Additional ideas are also shared for developing effective social media guidelines and policies for agencies and programs. - State Innovations in Horizontal Integration: Leveraging Technology for Health and Human Services Center on Budget and Policy Priorities This report provides examples of innovations in technology and services being implemented at the state level to integrate health and human service programs.
+The report also includes mobile applications that have gained popularity in health and human services in other jurisdictions. - State Innovations in Horizontal Integration: Leveraging Technology for HHS (2015) Center on Budget and Policy Priorities This report provides examples of innovations in technology and services being implemented at the state level to integrate health and human service programs.
 Common themes are highlighted across states.